How Long Is Raw Honey Good?

 Just remember to keep heat away to avoid affecting its flavor.
 And don’t get moisture in the jars to avoid the potential for bacteria.

-During a period of time, you’ll have to remember the raw honey you have stored away may change color.
+During a period of time, you’ll have to remember the stored raw honey you have may change color.
 Don’t be alarmed by this.
-It’s sometimes a misunderstood surprise when people open up their older jars of honey.
+It’s sometimes a misunderstood shock when people open up their older jars of organic honeys.